supreethms1809/multiagent/assignments/assignment1/assignment1_report.md

 INFO:__main__:Plotting value function
 INFO:__main__:Plotting optimal policy with values and actions
 ```
+### Plot the comparison of value and optimal action of each state after the algorithm is completed (similar to the slides).
+One plot for value, one plot for policy.
 ### Value after the algorithm is complete
 ![Value after the algorithm is complete](./images/prob4.png)